poppyschmo/znc-signal/README.md

    shell script demonstrating the issue in a reproducible way.
 Use a debugger or system-call inspector to hunt for clues.

-2. Either implement or remove the various "placeholder" config options stolen early on from [ZNC Push][].
+1. Either implement or remove the various "placeholder" config options stolen early on from [ZNC Push][].
 These are all currently ignored:
    1. `/templates/*/length`
-   2. `/conditions/*/replied_only`
+   1. `/conditions/*/replied_only`
-   3. `/conditions/*/timeout_post`
+   1. `/conditions/*/timeout_post`
-   4. `/conditions/*/timeout_push`
+   1. `/conditions/*/timeout_push`
-   5. `/conditions/*/timeout_idle`
+   1. `/conditions/*/timeout_idle`

-3. Deal with unexpected disconnections from the message bus.
+1. Deal with unexpected disconnections from the message bus.
 Find a way to simulate this.

-4. Integrate signal-cli 0.6.0 features
+1. Integrate signal-cli 0.6.0 features
-   1. Employ receipt subscription and acknowledgment
+   1. Subscribe to and acknowledge receipts
-   2. Queue undelivered messages
+   1. Queue undelivered messages
-   3. Alert attached clients or save to context buffers when backlogs arise
+   1. Alert attached clients or save to context buffers when backlogs arise
+   1. Add support for `getGroupIds()`

-5. Prepare a TCP/Unix-domain-socket shim for the signal-cli container in case some future release of D-Bus drops TCP support entirely.
+1. Prepare a TCP/Unix-domain-socket shim for the signal-cli container in case some future release of D-Bus drops TCP support entirely.

-6. Find some means of testing against real ZNC and signal-cli instances to stay abreast of recent developments.
+1. Find some means of testing against real ZNC and signal-cli instances to stay abreast of recent developments.
 Perhaps a move to GitLab would make this easier.
 Although ZNC, Signal, and signal-cli are all on GitHub.

-7. Prepare for `getGroupIds()` in subsequent signal-cli release.

-8. Drop support for ZNC 1.7.0 at some target date or with the next minor release.
+1. Drop support for ZNC 1.7.0 at some target date or with the next minor release.